 Four-year scholarships are awarded to students who will be entering college as freshmen.
 Based on the availability of scholarships, three- and two-year scholarships are awarded to students already enrolled in college.

 Special consideration for an Army ROTC scholarship is given to students pursuing degrees in nursing, engineering, the physical sciences, and other technical skills in demand by the Army.
+The College of Nursing provides five (5) guaranteed upper division seats for Army ROTC students majoring in nursing.
 Students who receive a scholarship must earn an undergraduate degree in the field in which the scholarship is awarded.

 High Technology in Today's Army